gainsay (verb)

 Courteous, kind, and pleasant, especially towards someone of lower social status.
 (OD)

 Marked by kindness and courtesy.
-Characterized by charm, good taste, generosity of spirit, and the tasteful leisure of wealth and good breeding.
+Characterized by charm, good taste, generosity of spirit.
 Graceful.
+Marked by tact and delicacy; urbane.
 (MW)

 gremlin (noun)